 We talked for 45 minutes.
-Aneeqah was in my DMs freaking out as time went by and I hadn't gotten off the phone yet to tell her what happened -- which could only be a good sign!
-Aneeqah, you were so right to be excited about how long it was taking me.
 Sabrina and I clicked right away, her ideas for revisions and the book overall aligning with mine in every possible way.
-But I had to do due process and set a deadline for the 20th to let other agents considering know.
-Sabrina was gracious enough to offer waiting until January, given the holidays, but I had such a good feeling about her that I was willing to take the risk of having a shorter deadline and the general busy time of the year in publishing.
+But I had to do due process and set a deadline for the 20th to let other agents considering get a chance to read, too.
+Sabrina was gracious enough to suggest waiting until January, given the holidays, but I had such a good feeling about her that the business of the holiday season didn't phase me.
+I already had an amazing offer on the table!

-I sent out all my offer emails and got a wave of responses.
+I sent out all my offer of rep notification emails and got a wave of responses.
 But this time I hadn't had a chance to query very many agents at all before I got my offer!
-This was a odd place to be in, but I wasn't complaining.
+This was an odd place to be in, but I wasn't complaining.
 Most were passes with a few fulls and then the waiting began.

-I always had fantasies of receiving multiple offers and being the shiny toy everyone wanted.
-I was in for another lesson though, because in the end and even after two almost counter offers, I had Sabrina's offer, a bunch of step asides and a handful of no responses (boo to the no responses).
-So the fantasy in my head wasn't working out as I'd hoped, but I was used to that at this point.
-But even with every pass I received, I was researching more about Sabrina, talking to her clients and colleagues, my resolve kept strengthening to go with her.
-I had one offer, but it was an amazing offer with someone who got my book and wanted to push to aim high for her career and mine.
+Even with every pass I received, I researched more about Sabrina, talked to her clients and colleagues and my resolve strengthened to go with her.
+I had one offer and it was an amazing offer with someone who got my book and wanted to push to aim high for her career and mine.
 And that's what matters at the end of the day.

 I told Sabrina I'd wait until 5pm on the 20th, but I was so full of excitement to make our partnership official that I emailed her early and accepted!
 Sending that email and getting Sabrina's response was such a wonderful, surreal moment for me that I will remember forever.
 My ticket had been called in the waiting room of writers and Sabrina was the one to choose it.

 So here it is, I'm filled with so much gratefulness and joy to say my books and I are now represented by Sabrina Taitz at William Morris Endeavour!!
-I wrote in a 2019 blog post about wanting to achieve my goal of getting an agent this year and I've just come under the wire to completing it!
-I'm thrilled to be working with such a driven, enthusiastic agent and cannot wait to see where 2020 and the rest of the new decade take me.
-It took ten years -- from 13 year old Elora dreaming big dreams -- to 23 year old Elora who's still continuing dreaming those big dreams, but this time with the knowledge that with a a heavy dose of perseverance, support, creativity and a dash of luck, anything is possible.
+I wrote in a 2019 blog post about wanting to achieve my goal of getting an agent this year and I actually achieved it before the end of the year!
+I'm thrilled to be working with such a driven, enthusiastic agent and cannot wait to see where 2020 and the rest of the new decade takes me.
+It took ten years -- from 13 year old Elora dreaming big dreams -- to 23 year old Elora who still continues dreaming those big dreams, but this time with the knowledge that with a a heavy dose of perseverance, support, creativity and a dash of luck, anything is possible.

 Cheers to this journey!

 Now here are my stats!
 I loved reading other's stats on their querying journey, but honestly, they only give a smidge of the history behind them.
-(This is also me trying to get those who scrolled down to only read the stats to read my whole post, this took me a long time to write - and live - dammit!)
+(This is me trying to get those who just scrolled down to read the stats to also read my whole post.
+This took me a long time to write - and live!
+Haha.)